netkicorp/netkidocs/api/howto_deeplinks_access.md

 Each deep link carries an access code and sends the user to the right starting point — straight into the app, or through a form first.

+> [!NOTE]
+> Deep links are only for the MyVerify app.
+If you use the SDK, you won't need
+> them — you route users through verification with whatever system your own app
+> already uses.

 ## Deep link types

 Depending on your process, you may use any of these: